Frequently Asked Questions

 Lavender typically blooms from Late June to early September on our farm, so the fresh harvested lavender will be available for local customers only from July to the end of August.
 We are working hard to be able to ship fresh lavender overnight, so please stay tuned.What are the common uses for lavender?

-We take pride in our organic lavender, and at the moment our lavender field at Deeply Rooted is not open to the public for U-picks or visits.Can I schedule a photoshoot in the lavender fields?
+At the moment the lavender field at Deeply Rooted is not open to the public for U-picks or visits.Can I schedule a photoshoot in the lavender fields?

-no, our farm is not open to the public.
-Eventually down the road we may consider this an option for photographers to bring their clients for a small fee.What is the best way to reach Deeply Rooted?
+no, the farm is not open to the public.
+Eventually down the road this may be considered as an option for photographers to bring their clients for a small fee.What is the best way to reach Deeply Rooted?

 We welcome engagement, and you can contact Taylor through email at firstname.lastname@example.org – By phone at 775-684-9513.
 You can also find us on some social media sites like Instagram and Facebook!
 The Instagram handle is @tayloratdeeplyrooted and on Facebook look for, Deeply Rooted Farms!
 We will reply in a timely fashion.